 The Iranian Journal of Basic Medical Sciences (IJBMS) is a peer-reviewed, monthly publication of Mashhad University of Medical Sciences (MUMS), Mashhad, Iran.
 The Journal of "IJBMS” is a modern forum for scientific communication.
 Data and information useful to investigators in any discipline in basic medical sciences mainly including Anatomical Sciences, Biochemistry, Genetics, Immunology, Microbiology, Pathology, Pharmacology, Pharmaceutical Sciences, and Physiology, will be published after peer review.

-Manuscripts, or the essence of their content, must be previously unpublished and should not be under simultaneous consideration by another Journal.
-By virtue of the submitted manuscript, the corresponding author acknowledges that all the co-authors have seen and approved the final version of the manuscript.
-Manuscripts are only accepted for publication on the understanding that the authors will permit editorial amendments, though proofs will always be submitted to the corresponding author before being sent finally to press.
-The decision to accept a contribution rests with the Editorial Board of the IJBMS.
+Manuscripts, or the essence of their content, must be previously unpublished and should not be under simultaneous consideration by another journal.
+By submitting the manuscript, the corresponding author acknowledges that all the co-authors have seen and approved the final version of the manuscript.
+The work should be original or thorough by an authoritative person in a pertinent field.

-Article types: Manuscripts will be considered for publication in the form of original articles, short communications, review, and editorial articles.
-The work should be original or a thorough by an authoritative person in a pertinent field.
+Manuscripts will be considered for publication in the form of original articles, short communications, review articles, and editorial articles.

-This journal follows International Committee of Medical Journal Editors (ICMJE)‘s Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.
+This journal follows the International Committee of Medical Journal Editors (ICMJE)‘s Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals.

 If research misconduct, fraud or plagiarism is suspected, editors will follow the Committee on Publication Ethics (COPE) guidelines and reserve the rights to inform authors or their institution.More details are available from Publication Ethics.
 Please read these instructions before submitting your article.